-Current policy has led to a variety of ad hoc, piecemeal, and categorical programs, services initiatives, and projects.
-The result is fragmentation, marginalization, redundancy, and maintenance of practices that have too limited an effect and that generate counterproductive competition for sparse resources (Adelman & Taylor, 2006; Center for Mental Health in Schools, 2005a, 2005b).
-In addition, there is relatively little investment in evaluative research.
+Research has clarified that current policy has led to a variety of ad hoc, piece-meal, and categorical programs, services initiatives, and projects.73 The result is fragmentation, marginalization, redundancy, and maintenance of practices that

 As concerns are raised about the fragmentation of interventions and the limited payoff for underrepresented subgroups, the tendency is to recommend fixes through additional piecemeal policy.
 This includes focusing on specific subgroups such as Latinos, African Americans, and Native Americans and on ways to increase coordination, consolidation, and cohesion.
-But the problem is not just that of ensuring the needs of one minority group are met.
-And while coordination and coherence certainly are desirable, these qualities must be pursued in the context of a broad unifying vision for how to enhance postsecondary education readiness, recruitment, access, transition, and retention for a full range of students.
-Such a vision recognizes the imperative of addressing, as much as feasible, major factors interfering with students having an equal opportunity to succeed
+But the problem is not simply ensuring that the needs of one minority group are met.
+While coordination and coherence certainly are desirable, these qualities must be pursued in the context of a broad unifying vision for how to enhance postsecondary education readiness, recruitment, access, transition, and retention for a full range of students.
+Such a vision recognizes the imperative of addressing, as much as feasible, major factors interfering with students having an equal opportunity to succeed.

-Available data clearly indicate that at every stage in the progression from preK-16 too many students are falling by the wayside.
+Available data clearly indicate that at every stage in the progression from pre-K-16, too many students are falling by the wayside.
 And a particular concern, of course, is how to expand the pool of qualified applicants from underrepresented demographic groups.
 Given the deficiencies of current approaches, new directions are called for.
-This includes initiatives to coalesce school and community efforts to address the full range of barriers to school success preK-12 in order to increase college going rates (Adelman & Taylor, 2006; Axelroth, 2009).
+This includes initiatives to coalesce school and community efforts to address the full range of barriers to school success pre-K-12 in order to increase college-going rates.74

-As Larimore and McClellan (2005) note: "The literature on Native American student retention reveals a complex situation that involves the elaborate interplay of individual characteristics and actions on the one hand and institutional factors on the other. ...
+As Larimore and McClellan note: "The literature on Native American student retention reveals a complex situation that involves the elaborate interplay of individual characteristics and actions on the one hand and institutional factors on the other. . . .
 We must consider Native American student retention in secondary school and higher education as related parts of a seamless whole."
+75

 In revisiting policy using the lenses of equity of opportunity and social justice, our analysis suggests the need for policy that can guide development of a comprehensive, multifaceted, and cohesive system of interventions.
-That system should begin preK and continue in a fully interconnected way through postsecondary graduation.
-The focus is on enhancing equity of opportunity by addressing barriers to learning and teaching and re-engaging disconnected students.
+That system should begin pre-K and continue in a fully interconnected way through postsecondary graduation.
+The focus is on enhancing equity of opportunity by addressing barriers to learning and teaching and reengaging disconnected students.